RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/_index.md

   - [Waveforms]({{< relref "#waveforms" >}})

-The following table describes the system service scripts provided by REDHAWK.
-REDHAWK supports both CentOS 6.x and 7.x system service frameworks.

 ### AdminService Configuration File

-The AdminService configuration file follow a standard INI file format.
-This file is divided into five sections to configure the various aspects of the AdminService and rhadmin client.
-The defaults in the file should be sufficient for most cases.
-By default, the AdminService always uses the `/etc/redhawk/adminserviced.conf` configuration file.
+The `/etc/redhawk/adminserviced.conf` file provides the default configuration for the AdminService, these values should be sufficient for most cases.
+By default, the AdminService always uses a Unix socket for remote control, but it has the option for a TCP socket connection.
 The [AdminService Configuration File]({{< relref "manual/appendices/adminservice/adminservice.md" >}}) section describes all the available configuration parameters for the AdminService.

 To create a new AdminService configuration file and start the service, perform the following commands.
 {{% notice note %}}
 The configuration files reside in a system privileged directory.
 Ensure that you have proper privileges to create and edit files in those directories.
 {{% /notice %}}

 ```
 cd /etc/redhawk